DistributedCollective/zero/README.md

 ## Zero Overview

 Zero is a collateralized debt platform.
-Users can lock up BTC (rBTC), and issue stablecoin tokens (ZUSD) to their own RSK address, and subsequently transfer those tokens to any other RSK address.
+Users can lock up BTC (rBTC), issue stablecoin tokens (ZUSD) to their own RSK address, and subsequently transfer those tokens to any other RSK address.
 The individual collateralized debt positions are called Lines of Credit (Troves).

-The stablecoin tokens are economically geared towards maintaining value of 1 ZUSD = \$1 USD, due to the following properties:
+The stablecoin tokens are economically geared towards maintaining a value of 1 ZUSD = \$1 USD, due to the following properties:

-1. The system is designed to always be over-collateralized - the dollar value of the locked rBTC exceeds the dollar value of the issued stablecoins
+1. The system is always designed to be over-collateralized - the dollar value of the locked rBTC exceeds the dollar value of the issued stablecoins

-2. The stablecoins are fully redeemable - users can always swap $x worth of ZUSD for $x worth of rBTC (minus fees), directly with the system.
+2. The stablecoins are fully redeemable - users can always swap $x worth of ZUSD for $x worth of rBTC (minus fees) directly with the system.

 3. The system algorithmically controls the generation of ZUSD through a variable issuance fee.

 After opening a line of credit with some rBTC, users may issue ("borrow") tokens such that the collateralization ratio of their line of credit remains above 110%.
 A user with $1000 worth of rBTC in a line of credit can issue up to 909.09 ZUSD.

 The tokens are freely exchangeable - anyone with an rBTC address can send or receive ZUSD tokens, whether they have an open line of credit or not.
-The tokens are burned upon repayment of a line of credit 's debt.
+The tokens are burned upon repayment of a line of credit's debt.

 The Zero system regularly updates the rBTC:USD price via a decentralized data feed.
-When a line of credit  falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.
+When a line of credit falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized and is vulnerable to liquidation.

 ## Liquidation and the Stability Pool